jonathantopf/Mayaseed/_posts/2013-12-10-autotranslating_materials.md

 When mayaseed encounters a Maya Phong, Blinn, Lambert or SurfaceShader it will translate the material as best as possible.
 Knowing a little bit about how mayaseed will interpret the material can help a lot in getting the desired result.

-Internally mayaseed will convert the material into a temporary "generic material" in the following pattern:
+Internally, mayaseed will convert the material into a temporary "generic material" in the following pattern:

     Maya material                                 Generic material attribute